kosich/rxjs-autorun/README.md

   when `a` is falsy — `b` is not used, but the subscription will be **kept**

-- `weak` - will unsubscribe eagerly, if waiting for other observable to emit
+- `weak` - will unsubscribe eagerly, if waiting for other Observable to emit:

   ```ts
   compute(() => $(a) ? $.weak(b) : $.weak(c));